giancarlocosta/k8s-aws-nodelabel/README.md

-# Kubernetes AWS Node Labler
+# Kubernetes AWS Node Labeler

 > Tool to convert AWS tags to Kubernetes labels and taints.
 Each pod of the DaemonSet will read the tags of the AWS instance the Kubernetes node is running